-As part of the Healthy Hunger‐Free Kids Act of 2010, USDA has released an interim final rule, Smart Snacks in School, which establishes nutrition standards for all foods and beverages sold to students before, during and 30 minutes after the school day.
+Smart Snacks in School Nutrition Standards(Final Rule) - The Healthy, Hunger‐Free Kids Act of 2010, establishes nutrition standards for all foods and beverages sold to students before, during and 30 minutes after the school day.
 The nutrition standards that are a part of the Iowa Healthy Kids Act are now equivalent to USDA’s Smart Snack standards.

 USDA Questions and Answers - Clarification of the Smart Snacks nutrition standards.

 Smart Snacks Assessment Tool - Utilize to assess Smart Snack compliance through the school building.
 This can serve a useful tool to prepare for a School Nutrition Administrative Review.

 Administrative Review Questions - Smart Snack questions that are part of the School Nutrition Administrative Review (AR).